Speedy Trial Denial

 How a good DUI lawyer can prove the trial delay

 When a large amount of time has passed before the State charged you with a crime, or after being indicted or accused where the process of getting trial has been too slow due to state actions – your DUI attorney might be able to get you misdemeanor drunk driving charges and your homicide by vehicle felony charges dropped.

 This type of “speedy trial” challenge is based on a “constitutional” denial of speedy trial.
 Four critical facts need to be shown by your DWI-DUI attorney:

 1. The length of the delay

 2. That the delay was caused by the State and not by your side

 3. That you asked for a prompt trial through a written filing with the court

 4. That your ability to defend the case has been negatively impacted harmed or compromised in some way

-However, you right a speedy trial can be lost through a defective or untimely filing of the demand by your criminal defense lawyer.
-Courts are protective of the criminal justice system when it appears that “manipulation” of court guidelines forgiving notice has occurred.
+One’s right to a speedy trial can be lost through a defective or untimely filing of the demand by your criminal defense lawyer.
+Courts are protective of the criminal justice system when it appears that “manipulation” of court guidelines, forgiving notice has occurred.
 This is yet another reason to have a seasoned DUI-DWI lawyer representing you.
-Only the most experience DWI-DUI lawyers know when to press for a speedy trial and the multiple ways to expedite your trial – or receive a discharge and acquittal (total dismissal) when the prosecutor or judge or both fail to act upon such notices.
+Only the most experienced DWI-DUI lawyers know when to press for a speedy trial and the multiple ways to expedite your trial – or receive a discharge and acquittal (total dismissal) when the prosecutor or judge or both fail to act upon such notices.